dmippolitov/pydnsbl/README.rst

 Contact
 ------------------
-Feel free to contact me  ippolitov87 at gmail.com
+Feel free to contact me:  ippolitov87 at gmail.com